3-3 Law Program - Early Admission

 Financial aid and scholarships

-Once students enroll at the MHSOL, they are no longer eligible for financial aid as an undergraduate student, including the presidential fellowship.
-However, they are eligible to apply for financial aid and scholarships through the law school, including scholarships available through the Direct Admissions Program with MHSOL.
+Once a student enrolls at Mitchell Hamline, they are no longer eligible for financial aid as an undergraduate student, including the presidential fellowship.
+However, they are eligible to apply for financial aid and scholarships through the law school.

 Transfer students